-In terms of Immigration Rules Appendix V for Visitor, a Standard Visitor Visa is required to apply for visiting the UK for a business purpose.
+In terms of Immigration Rules Appendix V for Visitor, an applicant needs to apply standard visitor visa for visiting the UK for a business purpose.

-Since the UK is one of the leading economic centres, therefore, business people around the globe visit the UK for attending conferences or meetings, arranging deals, negotiating or signing trade contracts or agreements, checking details or goods, undertaking fact-finding missions, or conducting on-site visits and promotional activities.
+UK is one of the leading economic centres.
+Therefore, business people around the globe visit the UK for attending conferences or meetings, arranging deals, negotiating or signing trade contracts or agreements, checking details or goods, undertaking fact-finding missions, or conducting on-site visits and promotional activities.
 Moreover, apart from the aforesaid general business activities, there are a host of Corporate and Sector Specific permitted business activities allowed under the Immigration Rules.

 Apart from specifying a clear purpose of visiting the UK, a business visa applicant needs to prove that he/she: